MJUC-GitHub/Reference-Generator/README.md

 ## How to use
 **1.** Access the file and copy all javascript

-**2.** Open the website, **type "javascript:"** in the address bar, then paste the copied javascript **("javascript: const formattedDate ...")** and run it
+**2.** Open the website and reload it.

+Type "javascript:" in the address bar, paste the copied javascript and run it, as shown in the image below

 ![image](https://github.com/otnkmk8d/Reference-Generator/assets/117816972/8647e7ff-9332-4351-98f5-ef3403588fa1)

 You can also bookmark the javascript and run it.
-This is useful if you want to run it many times.
+This is useful if you want to run it many times

 ![image](https://github.com/otnkmk8d/Reference-Generator/assets/117816972/5abd7832-f48a-4c84-b0e0-8f28531290d6)